 - Other appliances or systems covered by each company exclusively

 You should always confirm what’s actually covered under your home warranty plan before finalizing the contract.
+You may be responsible for repairs of uncovered items added to your home such as the cost of solar panels.
 The best home warranty companies provide a sample contract online for each plan.
 It’s important that you read the fine print regarding any limitations to coverage and coverage caps.

 What Are Coverage Caps?